tshepang/blog/content/In the Company of Men (1997).md

 Rather captivating with unusual dialogue, making it feel realistic, and with a really good performance by Aaron Eckhart as the biggest asshole of them all.
-It\'s also a real bleak look at the modern workplace.
+It's also a real bleak look at the modern workplace.